-Try this delicious vegan Filipino Bola Bola which is Philippine’s version of the traditional meatballs.
+Try this delicious vegan Filipino Bola Bola, which is the Philippines’ version of traditional meatballs.

 What is Bola Bola?